Are you feeling stressed, tired or stuck? Why accept things the way they are? You only have one life so make the most of it.

 Are you feeling unsatisfied with life?
 This could be because what you care about has not been articulated or linked to what you are doing.
 Knowing your values equips you to take the right action.
 One client who was unhappy in all areas discovered that he was in the right job role, just not in the right organisation or location… “I feel like a new person, the salary cut was definitely worth it”.

 Who is life coaching for?

 *Develop good habits?

 “I wanted to say a proper thank you for your time and focus on me over these past few months.
 I feel like I’ve been on a journey of discovery during which you’ve helped me reconnect with the ‘real me’.
 It hasn’t always been easy but you’ve provided just the right amount of encouragement along the way.
 I feel able to make better decisions and prioritise for ‘me’ rather than trying to do things for everyone else.
 I’m going to miss our regular session but at least I have the tools and confidence with which to move forward.
 A huge thank you again and would totally recommend!”
 Jonathan Oldershaw, Northamptonshire.

 Some clients prefer to focus purely on career coaching, others opt to have a combination of both life and career coaching.
-For teenagers and young people, youth coaching is offered.
 It is your coaching session, so contact Jenny Butter at Epiphany to make sure you have what you need.

 To find out more about frequency and duration, please look at coaching session information.